6 Tips for Giving Better Employee Recognition at Work

 People want to go to work and feel like they are making a difference.
 It feels great to know that your contributions are impacting not just your team but the entire organization.

-That’s why impactful recognition will always take it a step further and highlight how the employees' work impacted the organization.
+That’s why impactful recognition will always take it a step further and highlight how the employees' work impacted the big picture.
 Bonus points if it can be quantified.
 Adding extra words that speak to these finer details will go a long way to instill in the employee a sense of accomplishment for their hard work.

 For example, note the stark difference between the following two examples:

-• “Thanks for all your hard work on closing the deal with Company X. Your hard work and dedication have been an asset to our team!”
+- “Thanks for all your hard work on closing the deal with Company X. Your hard work and dedication have been an asset to our team!”

-• “Thanks for all your hard work on closing the deal with Company X. Because of your hard work, we will surpass our quarterly quota by over 10%!
+- “Thanks for all your hard work on closing the deal with Company X. Because of your hard work, we will surpass our quarterly quota by over 10%!
 Amazing job.”

-This detailed acknowledgment instills a profound sense of pride and reinforces the understanding that every individual contribution is crucial in steering the entire organization toward success.
+This detailed acknowledgment instills a profound sense of pride and reinforces the understanding that every individual contribution is crucial in steering the entire organization toward success

 Speak your employee's language of appreciation